FransAris/csharpdb/README.md

 A: It's on the todo list.

 Q: "Your project structure is a bit flat..."
-A: Could use better separation of concerns (API/Core/Infrastructure/etc).
-Current structure is more "let me figure out .NET first".
+A: Backend could still use some love with better separation of concerns (API/Core/Infrastructure/etc).
+Rome wasn't built in a day.
+Neither was this.
+This was actually built in like two to three days.

 Q: "I don't see any tests..."
 A: You got me there.
 No unit tests, no integration tests.
 Would definitely need those for real development.